-□ Emergency Response Official (3-4 hr.): The Emergency Response Official course provides more advanced training for certified Community Officials who wish to officiate at community, provincial, and national lifesaving sport emergency response competitions.
+Emergency Response Official (3-4 hours): The Emergency Response Official course provides more advanced training for certified Community Officials who wish to officiate at community, provincial, and national lifesaving sport emergency response competitions.
 The course focuses on the duties and responsibilities of officials in decision-making roles such as Starter or Water Rescue Judge.

-Prerequisite: minimum 16 years of age; Lifesaving Sport Community Official; minimum 5 hr. experience at a sanctioned lifesaving sport event in a Community Official role.
+Prerequisite: Minimum 16 years of age; Community Official; minimum 5 hours experience at a sanctioned lifesaving sport event in a community official role.

-Instruction and certification: Current Lifesaving Sport Officials Instructors who hold Emergency Response Official teach and certify candidates.
+Instruction and certification: Current Officials Instructors who hold Emergency Response Official teach and certify candidates.